Washington's 3rd congressional district

 Washington's 3rd congressional district encompasses the southernmost portion of Western Washington.
 It includes the counties of Lewis, Pacific, Wahkiakum, Cowlitz, Clark, and Skamania; as well as a small portion of southern Thurston county.

 The district is represented by Democrat Marie Gluesenkamp Perez.

+The district was one of 13 congressional districts that voted for Donald Trump in the 2024 presidential election while simultaneously electing a Democrat in the 2024 House of Representatives elections.

 History

 Established after the 1900 census, the 3rd district was represented by Democrats for most of the latter half of the 20th century, until Jolene Unsoeld was defeated by Republican Linda Smith as part of the Republican Revolution of 1994.
 Smith retired after two terms and was succeeded by Democrat Brian Baird.
 Baird announced he wouldn't run for re-election in 2010, with Republican Jaime Herrera Beutler winning the seat, during the general election, against Democratic state representative Denny Heck, who was subsequently elected in Washington's 10th congressional district.
 Herrera Beutler retained her seat over Democrat Jon T. Haugen in 2012.
 In 2014, she beat Democratic nominee Bob Dingethal.

 In presidential elections, the 3rd district is rather competitive.
 It is the only part of Western Washington to not swing heavily to the Democrats during the 1990s, and it is one of the few districts in the area that cannot be considered safe for either party.
-It is home to Lewis County, far and away the most conservative county in western Washington.
+It is home to Lewis County, the most conservative county in western Washington.
 Additionally, most of the district is located in the Portland, Oregon, market; voting patterns there are somewhat different from those in the areas closer to Seattle.
 George W. Bush narrowly carried the district in 2000 with 48% of the vote and again in 2004 with 50%.
 The district swung Democratic in 2008, giving Barack Obama 52% of the vote and 46% to John McCain.
 However, redistricting (see below) extended the district further east and made it slightly more Republican than its predecessor; had the current boundaries been in effect for the 2008 election, Obama would have only defeated McCain by 50.9 percent to 47.1 percent.
 In 2012, it gave Mitt Romney 49.6% to Obama's 47.9%.
 In the 2016 presidential election, Republican nominee Donald Trump won the district 49.9% to Hillary Clinton's 42.5%.
 Trump won every county entirely within the district except Clark County, which he lost by only 316 votes out of over two hundred thousand, including carrying three counties (Pacific, Wahkiakum and Cowlitz) that voted for Walter Mondale in 1984.
 In 2020, Trump won the district 50.6% to Joe Biden's 46.9%, however, the incumbent Republican Congresswoman, Jaime Herrera Beutler, over-performed the incumbent President, winning the district by a margin of 13%.